-First of all, it makes you look more professional.
-People will take you more seriously when you have your own dot-com domain name.
+First, it makes you look more professional.
+People will take you more seriously when you have your own dot-com domain name, ad-free (unless you’re monetizing your site with ads).

 Finally, there are a lot of extras you’ll get, like storage (you can upload and download files via FTP), customized email addresses, sub-domains, and more.

-There may be a time and a place for free website solutions, especially if you just want to experiment with a new idea.
-However, there can definitely be some downsides too.
+There may be a time and a place for free website solutions like Wix or Weebly, especially if you just want to experiment with a new idea.
+But there are some definite downsides.

 Websites Are Not Cost-Prohibitive